-Under the ALARP principle, all scenarios under Option 1 are positive.
+Under the ALARP principle, all scenarios under Option 1.
 TransGrid's analysis concludes that the costs of mitigating the bushfire risks is less than the disproportionate risk benefit.

-7.5 Summary of ALARP Benefit Tests
+7.5 Summary of Net Economic and ALARP Benefit Tests

 Table 7-4 summarises the outcomes of the net economic benefit and ALARP tests.
 Option 1 is preferred under the ALARP principle.